-Throughout 2017 and 2018 I investigated how low-income Puerto Rican families recovered from Hurricane Maria, which devastated the Caribbean island in September 2017.
+Throughout 2017 and 2018 I investigated how low-income families in Puerto Rico recovered from Hurricane Maria, which devastated the Caribbean island in September 2017.
 Alongside the brilliant illustrator John Cei Douglas, I turned this ethnographic research into a comic, FREE to download in English and in Spanish.
 Although the comic tells the story of a fictional family, “After Maria” is based on the experiences that tie together all of the families I spoke to.

 Teaching and Workshop Resource

 The comic will resonate if you are interested in representations of “developing” country contexts, gender, inequality, resilience, poverty, vulnerabilities, disasters and identities.
 Readers can use their wider understanding of these concepts to unpack the stories images, dialogue, and narratives.
 There are also discussion points.

 You’ll discover the subtle social, cultural, economic and psychological impacts of disasters that go under the radar of the international news media; and why people experience disasters differently – based on gender, age, and race.
 The story highlights what recovery means for disaster-affected people – is it simply repairing a damaged roof, or does it also include recovering a person’s sense of home and identity?

 Sou, G., Shaw., D., and González, F. A. (2021) A multidimensional framework for disaster recovery: Longitudinal qualitative evidence from Puerto Rican households.
 World Development.

 Sou, G., and Hall, S.M.
 (Forthcoming) Communicating crisis research with comics: Representation, process and pedagogy.
 In Kara, H (ed).
 Research methods in times of crisis.
 Palgrave.